Karandra/Things-about-Karandra/things_kerber_likes.md

  - Nightwish (the music band)
  - Some new Logitech mouses
  - Lupine flowers
- - His laptop's loud as a jet-engine fans
+ - Her laptop's loud as a jet-engine fans
  - Matrices
  - Lighting (but not rain)
  - David d's screenshots
  - Cakes
  - DavidJCobb
- - The fact that if his code compiles he can be 70% sure it's correct and works
+ - The fact that if her code compiles she can be 70% sure it's correct and works
  - Vigilant (Skyrim quest mod)
  - Likes C++ more than C# except when it comes to packaging stuff
  - Voiced protagonists in games.